Texas: e-Prescribing of Controlled Substances

-Practice Fusion: Using an Electronic Health Record (EHR) to meet Texas state mandates for certified e-prescribing for controlled substances (EPCS)
+Practice Fusion: Using an EHR system to meet Texas state mandates for certified EPCS.
+EPCS allows you to:

 - Automatically receive Electronic Prior Authorizations (ePA) for prescriptions